ueg1990/fuckit_commit/README.md

 fuckit_commit
 =============

-SMS reminder for daily commit to GitHub
+Get SMS reminders to commit code daily and aim to beat your own commit streak!!!